greggman/webgl-memory/README.md

    the issue by watching your resources counts climb.

    Given that it seemed okay to skip this for now.

+3. `texImage2D/3D` vs `texStorage2D/3D`

+   Be aware that `texImage2D/3D` *may* require double the memory of `texStorage2D/3D`.

+   Based on the design of `texImage2D/3D`, every mip level can have a different size/format and so until it's time to draw, there is no way to know if those levels will be updated by the app to be matching.
+Further, in WebGL2, there's no way to know before draw time if the app will set `TEXTURE_BASE_LEVEL` and `TEXTURE_MAX_LEVEL` to be a *texture complete* subset of mip levels.

+   WebGL-memory does not report this difference because it's up to the implemention what really happens behind the scenes.
+   In general though, `texStorage2D/3D` has a much higher probablility of using less memory overall.

+4. `ELEMENT_ARRAY_BUFFER`

+   Buffers used with `ELEMENT_ARRAY_BUFFER` may need a second copy in ram.
+   This is because WebGL requires no out of bounds memory access (eg, you have a buffer with 10 vertices but you have an index greater >= 10).
+   This can be handled in 2 ways (1) if the driver advertizes "robustness" then rely on the driver (2) keep a copy of that data in ram and check before draw time that no indices are out of range.

+   WebGL-memory does not report this difference because it's up to the implementation.
+Further, unlike the texture issue above there is nothing an app can do.
+Forunately such buffers are usually a small percent of the data used by most WebGL apps.

 ## Example: